In macroeconomics, which of the following is a main cause of infl... | Study Prep in Pearson+

 1

 Step 1: Understand the concept of demand-pull inflation.
-Demand-pull inflation occurs when aggregate demand in an economy increases faster than aggregate supply, leading to upward pressure on the overall price level.
+Demand-pull inflation occurs when aggregate demand in an economy exceeds aggregate supply, leading to upward pressure on prices.

-Step 2: Identify the role of aggregate demand (AD) and aggregate supply (AS) in the price level.
-When AD increases and exceeds the economy's potential output (potential GDP), it creates excess demand, pushing prices up.
+Step 2: Identify the key factors that increase aggregate demand, such as higher consumer spending, increased investment, government expenditure, or net exports.

-Step 3: Analyze each option in terms of its effect on aggregate demand and supply: - A decrease in aggregate demand lowers the price level, so it does not cause demand-pull inflation. - An increase in aggregate demand pushing output above potential GDP fits the demand-pull inflation scenario. - A decrease in money supply reduces spending and demand, lowering inflation pressure. - An increase in labor productivity shifts short-run aggregate supply right, which tends to lower prices, not raise them.
+Step 3: Recognize that when aggregate demand rises above the economy's potential output (potential GDP), firms respond by raising prices because the economy is operating beyond its sustainable capacity.

 Watch next